 Ashwagandha is an adaptogen, meaning that it can help manage stress in the human body.
 Adaptogens are a class of herbs that help to normalize the physiological processes of the body that help alleviate physical, mental, or emotional stress.
-Because of this capability along with the herb’s numerous other abilities, Ayurvedic medicine has long used it to increase energy levels and improve concentration.
+Because of this capability along with the herb’s numerous other abilities, Ayurvedic medicine has long used it to increase energy levels and improve concentration and there are supplements you can get from the PhenQ reviews which are great to improve the energy as well.
 Historically, the herb was used to treat the following conditions:

 Ayurvedic medicine also used it as a Rasayana to help improve longevity.
 The root of Ashwagandha is regarded as tonic, aphrodisiac, diuretic, anthelmintic, astringent, thermogenic, and stimulant.

 In Sanskrit, Ashwagandha is called “smell of the horse” which refers to its somewhat unpleasant aroma and taste as well as its ability to increase strength.
 The herb is derived from a small, yellow-flowered shrub native to India and North Africa, with the plant’s roots or leaves turned into extracts and powders.